 Prospects Hedd is the UK higher education system's official degree verification service.
-Established in 2011, Hedd helps protect students, graduates, universities and employers from degree fraud.
+Managed by Jisc, Prospects Hedd was launched in 2011 to help protect students, graduates, universities and employers from degree fraud.
 We do this through secure online verification, as well as providing a central degree fraud reporting service on behalf of the Department for Education.